chriskrycho/v4.chriskrycho.com/content/tech/marvel-nailed-it.md

 still has a copy of it and can put it back up.
 So rather than fight it...
 Marvel just rolled with it and made the best of the situation.
 They cracked a joke, went ahead and put the trailer out themselves, and earned general approval from the internet.
 Again.

-In short, despite being a decades-old company, Marvel is now *thoroughly* a new media company.
+Despite being a decades-old company, Marvel is clearly a new media company through and through at this point.
 They managed to dodge the [Streisand effect][streisand] quite nicely, turning what could have been an opportunity for hostility all around into a PR coup and a win that they couldn't have scored on their own.